 Outside of work she is an avid sports fan, enjoys spending countless hours at the soccer field and expanding her knowledge and passion for photography.

-Since March of 2000 Frank has worked in his current position as Associate Director in Planning, Design and Construction where he oversees the Space Management and Analysis team and the divisions’ software development and IT needs.
+From 2000-2017 Frank worked as Associate Director in Planning, Design and Construction where he oversaw the Space Management and Analysis team and the divisions’ software development and IT needs.